ChinNadig/Exercise1/Part3/README.md

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)

  > Both.
-Situations that require concurrency are easier to solve, however it introduces more
-	complexity to the system and introduces its own set of issues.
+Situations that require concurrency are easier to solve, however it introduces more complexity to the system and introduces its own set of issues.

  ### What are the differences between processes, threads, green threads, and coroutines?

  > Processes run in separate memory spaces.
 Threads run in shared memory space.
 Standard threads are scheduled by the operating system.
 Green threads are scheduled by a virtual machine.
 Coroutines are routines that can run for a while, then return control to another routine, then run some more from where they left off.

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?

- > pthread_create() creates thread
-threading.Thread() creates thread
-Go creates a goroutine which is like a thread managed by the go runtime
+ > pthread_create() creates a thread. threading.Thread() also creates a thread.
+Go creates a goroutine which is like a thread managed by the go runtime.

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?

- > CPythons memory management is not thread-safe, thus the GIL is needed to prevent multiple threads from
-		running the same bytecode.
+ > CPythons memory management is not thread-safe, thus the GIL is needed to prevent multiple threads from running the same bytecode.

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?